 If you tell your siblings, parents, or friends, consider what happens to those relationships should you succeed in repairing your marriage.
 Now your contrite spouse will have all these additional broken relationships to deal with, while at the same time, they should be focusing primarily on your needs.

-Remember whoever you choose to talk to after you after you’ve discovered their affair will very likely be biased to some degree.
-But if they are a close friend or family member, they will probably also be furious with your partner for hurting you.
+Remember whoever you choose to talk to after you’ve discovered their affair will highly likely be biased to some degree.
+But if they are a close friend or family member, they will also be furious with your partner for hurting you.

 The more people you tell, the more people you’d have to handle when you both decide to work on your marriage.
 Facing infidelity is hard work as it is, having your support system cheering you on to divorce your partner makes it even harder.

 Remember affair recovery takes courage!
 It can feel shameful when trust has been broken.